microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 <b>The supported Value for web App on windows</b>

-In Windows environment, default value is tomcat 8.5
+In Windows environment, if project `<packaging>` is set to `jar`, the project will be deployed to JavaSE runtime, which means no web container will be used, just run jar files.
+Otherwise, `tomcat 8.5` will be used as default value.

 Supported Value | Description
 ---|---